Ashutos777/Retail-Sales-Analytics/README.md

 * First I have Cleaned the Null values and duplicates by using Tableau data interpreter option.

 * Secondly I have Created Relationship between Companies and Investments tables.

-* After that I have used the filter option which is placed in the top right corner to filter the data of founded year by selecting the range of values.

 * Then I have checked the datatypes of all columns of the dataset whether it is correct or not.